 - Safe, with over 20 years of research behind it;

 - Proven -- in open-label clinical trials, 1 in 2 patients suffering from depression reported significant improvement; 1 in 3 patients were completely free of depression symptoms after six weeks of treatment;

 - Targeted, stimulating only the part of the brain thought to be involved in regulating mood;

 - Easy on the body, with no medication required and none of the systemic side effects commonly associated with antidepressants -- the most common side effect of TMS is a generally mild to moderate scalp discomfort.

 *NeuroStar TMS Therapy is indicated for the treatment of Major Depressive Disorder in adult patients who have failed to achieve satisfactory improvement from one prior antidepressant medication at or above the minimal effective dose and duration in the current episode.
+Per insurance guidelines for covering TMS treatments; patients must have tried at least four prior antidepressant medication trials which failed to achieve satisfactory improvement.
 It's effectiveness has not been established in patients who have failed to receive benefit from two or more prior antidepressant medications at minimal dose and duration; it has not been studied in patients without prior antidepressant medication treatment.
 It should not be used (is contraindicated) in patients with implanted metallic devices or non-removable metallic objects in or around the head.